Thndr

 △ What the product surface shows today

-Two live, one in regulatory approval, one absent
+One live, one in regulatory approval, two absent

-• As of the June 2026 keynote: saving and investing fully built; payments (Thndr Card with Visa, Suez Canal Bank, and Modupay) awaiting CBE approval; fractional real estate in FRA licensing; borrowing and insurance named as vision but not yet announced as products
+• As of the June 2026 keynote: saving and investing fully built; payments (Thndr Card with Visa, Modupay, and Bank of Suez Canal) awaiting CBE approval; fractional real estate in FRA licensing; borrowing and insurance named as vision but not yet announced as products

 • Thndr Bolt (AI support agent) is live as of June 2026 and covers 50%+ of support cases with 90% CSAT – directly addressing the most persistent user complaint